osiglobal/adempiere-docker/README.md

 ```
 ADEMPIERE_WEB_PORT=8277
 ADEMPIERE_SSL_PORT=4444
-ADEMPIERE_VERSION=3.9.1
+ADEMPIERE_VERSION=3.9.4
-# ATENTION If is "Y" it will be replace de actual defined database with a empty ADempiere seed
+# ATENTION If is "Y" it will be replace the actually defined database with an empty ADempiere seed
 ADEMPIERE_DB_INIT=Y

 ```

-#### tenant dierectory
+#### tenant directory

 This directory contains the files needed to deploy and start a particular ADempiere instance of a tenant.
 Here we will find:
-* The Adempiere tar.gz installer,  if not exist then this will be download from the last stable version.
+* The Adempiere tar.gz installer,  if not exist then will be downloaded from the last stable version.
-* lib: The files to copy to the lib directory on ADempiere (this directory will contain the customization and zkcustomization of ADempiere.
+* lib: The files to copy to the lib directory on ADempiere (this directory will contain the customization and zk-customization of ADempiere.
 * packages: The files to copy to the packages directory on ADempiere (this directory will contain the localization of an ADempiere).

 ### database.volume.yml

-this file will contain the an external database volume
+this file will contain an external database volume

 ```
 version: '2.0'